 The KH2 Manga has a hell of a publication history.
-Production began in 2007, however it was so delayed that by its fifth volume in 2009, the next game in the series, Days, had been released!
+Production began in 2007, however it was so delayed that by its fifth volume in 2009, the next game in the series, Days, had already been released!
 Production shifted to the Days manga, and this time they kept on schedule.
 When they had finished the Days manga, production returned to KH2 rather that proceed to BBS (indeed, the KH manga series ended with KH2).
-As a result, the KH2 manga ran for about eight years, and was not even finished by the time I started publishing the KH Retrospective!
+As a result, the KH2 manga ran for about eight years, and was not even finished by the time I started publishing the KH1 Retrospective!
 Indeed it wasn’t even finished by the time I finished my first editing pass of the KH2 Retrospective!

 Similar to the CoM manga, the KH2 manga trims the plot into a trim new form: the first and second trips to each Disney world are condensed into one.
 I feel this is less than perfect.
 It causes Xaldin to rush haphazardly to his doom (indeed, Xaldin rushing to his defeat is treated like a joke, because there’s no other way it would make sense), and pacing is shot to shit almost as often as it’s improved.
 To put it another way: pacing is improved in worlds that tell a continuous story (except Beast’s Castle), and it’s ruined in worlds telling double stories.